MicrosoftDocs/fabric-docs/docs/security/security-private-links-overview.md

 * **For Fabric users**: On-premises data gateways aren't supported and fail to register when Private Link is enabled.
 To run the gateway configurator successfully, Private Link must be disabled.
 [Learn more about this scenario](/data-integration/gateway/service-gateway-install#private-link-consideration).
 VNet data gateways will work.
 For more information, see [these considerations](/data-integration/gateway/service-gateway-install#private-link-consideration).

- * **For non-PowerBI (PowerApps or LogicApps) Gateway users**: The gateway doesn't work properly when Private Link is enabled.
+* **For non-PowerBI (PowerApps or LogicApps) Gateway users**: The on-premises data gateway doesn't work properly when Private Link is enabled.
+We reccomend exploring the use of the [VNET data gateway](https://learn.microsoft.com/en-us/data-integration/vnet/overview), which can be used with private links.
 A potential workaround is to disable the **Azure Private Link** tenant setting, configure the gateway in a remote region (a region other than the recommended region), then re-enable Azure Private Link.
 After Private Link is re-enabled, the gateway in the remote region won't use private links.
+However, we do not provide support for this scenario.

 * Private links resource REST APIs don't support tags.